-Helping Individuals in Orange County Navigate their way through the Probate Administration Process
+Helping Individuals in California Navigate their way through the Probate Administration Process

 The purpose of the probate administration process is to decide how a particular individual’s assets and debts should be distributed after he or she passes away.
 The probate administration process can be difficult to navigate without the assistance of an experienced Santa Ana probate administration attorney.
 Attorney Roshni T. Desai of the Law Offices of Roshni T. Desai can assist you with finding your way through the California probate process and can address all of your legal questions and concerns.